 Miami is one destination that has plenty of entertainment to last throughout your vacation.
 From exciting Miami events to fun-filled festivals, there is always something going on in this energetic city.
 Numerous Miami festivals take place throughout the city each year.
 One springtime favorite is the Redland International Orchid Festival held each May.
 With more than 60 vendors displaying orchids from around the world, the festival is one of the largest in the US.

 The Hispanic culture of Miami is evident in one of the most popular festivals.
-The Calle Ocho Festival takes place in the Little Havana district; this cultural event in Miami radiates energy as live music, singing, dancing, and authentic Cuban food create a lively atmosphere where visitors get a taste of the Latin culture in South Florida.
+The Calle Ocho Festival takes place in the beginning of March in Little Havana neighborhood of Miami, Florida between SW 8th Street and 27th Avenue.
+This cultural event in Miami radiates energy as live music, singing, dancing, and authentic Cuban food create a lively atmosphere where visitors get a taste of the Latin culture in South Florida.
+The festival is one of the largest in the world, and over one million visitors attend the Calle Ocho event.

 A long-running Miami festival that celebrates the automobile is the annual Art Deco Weekend Festival, held for three days every January.
 It features classic cars, food, music, performances, films, tours, a dog parade, and a costume contest.
 Another event held annually for more than 30 years is the Miami Beach Festival of the Arts.
-This is the oldest art festival in the city, having celebrated its 35th anniversary in February 2009.
+This is the oldest art festival in the city.
 The premier festival features juried work of artists from around the US in the categories of photography, painting, ceramics, sculpture, jewelry, and glass.

 A Miami festival for musicians of all genres, from blues to contemporary, is the Florida International University Fall Music Festival at the Wertheim Performing Arts Center that runs for two weeks from the end of October into November.
 If your Miami vacation is in the spring, consider the annual Ultra Music Festival held at Bicentennial Park, which takes place over two days in March and features local and international performers on sixteen stages.